Materials-Consortia/optimade-tutorial-exercises/README.md

 implementations, obtained by applying the same filter to the structures endpoint of each database.
 The filters are:

--   Query for structures containing a group IV element: \`elements HAS ANY "C", "Si", "Ge", "Sn", "Pb"
+-   Query for structures containing a group IV element:
+    `elements HAS ANY "C", "Si", "Ge", "Sn", "Pb"`.

 -   As above, but return only binary phases:
     `elements HAS ANY "C", "Si", "Ge", "Sn", "Pb" AND nelements=2`.